GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/latest/index.md

 **January 9, 2023**

-Topics testing in Chrome is still at an early stage—focused on validating the technical stability and core functionality of the API.
+Topics testing in Chrome is still at an early stage, focused on validating the technical stability and core functionality of the API.
 However, we are encouraged to see some early testers exploring aspects of the business logic behind Topics and sharing their insights publicly.
 For example, [Xandr](https://medium.com/xandr-tech/on-the-topic-of-topics-298f95e39269) looked at how the Topics